costateixeira/smart-ra/input/pagecontent/concepts.md

 ## Business Layer

-### Principle
+### Architecture Principle
 >  A normative statement that guides design or decision-making within an architecture.
-Principles are high-level rules or guidelines that reflect values, governance expectations, or desired outcomes.
+Principles are high-level rules or guidelines that are enduring and tied to the organization's mission, reflecting values, governance expectations, or desired outcomes.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_Examples:_
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- _"Ordering systems SHOULD be able to function offline and synchronize when reconnected."_